Home

 The details of the planets.
 All eight planets in the Solar System orbit the Sun in the direction that the Sun is rotating.
 Six of the planets also rotate about their axis in this same direction.
 The exceptions–the planets with retrograde rotation–are Venus and Uranus.
 Why?
 Above that, Uranus is the only planet whose equator is nearly at a right angle to its orbit, with a tilt of 97.77 degrees, possibly the result of a collision with an Earth-sized object long ago (45).
 Has this collision been predicted?

 Apart from the long-term predictability of the solar system, Newton's (and Laplace's) laws cannot predict number, size, and distances of the planets of our own solar system.
+All planets have different sizes and other properties.
 And in which direction around the sun must the planets go? (clockwise? anti-clockwise?)
 Neither do they predict which planets have moons or rings, there sizes and distances.

-• For example, can the origin of our own moon be explained?
+• For example, can the origin of our own Moon be explained?
+It is now clear that the origin of the Moon was an accident, a catastrophic, unpredictable collision.
 Its size and composition?
 Why only one moon?
 Why a moon at all?
 Why is the orbit of the moon around the earth elliptical?
 Why does the Moon show 59% of her surface to Earth? (source).

 • Why does Saturn have 82 moons and why rings?
 Why do some moons of Saturn orbit in a direction opposite to the planet's rotation?